jaime-galiana/automated-CFD-ASO-with-SU2/README.md

 ### Compiling SU2 with AD Capabilities

-To use AD capabilities in SU2 for shape optimization, it is necessary to compile SU2 with these features enabled.
-Unfortunately, SU2 lacks clear documentation regarding this process, and the compilation can be far from trivial.
-The following script provides a way to compile the source code on an HPC system with these features enabled.
+To leverage the AD capabilities in SU2 for shape optimization, it is necessary to compile SU2 with these features enabled.
+Unfortunately, the process of compiling SU2 on an HPC system can be complex and lacks comprehensive documentation.
+The following script provides a way to compile the source code on the Imperial HPC system with these features enabled.

 #### Script to Compile SU2 with AD